-There are plenty of options and search engines out there to find a cheap flight.
-Maybe you’ve got a favorite tool like Skyscanner, Hopper, or another online travel agency.
-But in our opinion, there’s a clear winner to find the cheapest flight possible: Google Flights.
+There are plenty of search engines out there to find a cheap flight.
+Maybe you’ve got a favorite tool like Skyscanner, Hopper, Kayak, or another online travel agency.
+But one option is better than all the rest: Google Flights.

 We’ll show you some of the best tips and tricks to book your next cheap flight at the lowest price.
 When you’re done, you’ll never use another flight search engine again.